ismail-mehmood/quantum_nnl_project/docs/extension/extension.typ

   abstract: [
     Interferometers are devices which use light, or more generally superimposing waves, using interference to extract information.
-We propose a method by which quantum information, as well as non-linear interferometers can be modelled and simulated with quantum circuits.
+We propose a method by which quantum information can be obtained and used as a benchmark for quantum circuits, as well as modelling non-linear interferometers.
+We simulate these with traditional classical methods, then show quantum circuit variants, finally showing how these circuits can be used as benchmarks for qubit coherence.
   ],
   authors: (
     (